jsha/servercert/docs/BR.md

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
+Confirming the Applicant's control over the ADN by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as a Domain Contact.

 Each email, fax, SMS, or postal mail MAY confirm control of multiple Authorization Domain Names.

-The CA MAY send the email, fax, SMS, or postal mail identified under this section to more than one recipient provided that every recipient is identified by the Domain Name Registrar as representing the Domain Name Registrant for every FQDN being verified using the email, fax, SMS, or postal mail.
+The CA MAY send the email, fax, SMS, or postal mail identified under this section to more than one recipient provided that every recipient is identified by the Domain Name Registrar as representing the Domain Name Registrant for every ADN being verified using the email, fax, SMS, or postal mail.

 The Random Value SHALL be unique in each email, fax, SMS, or postal mail.